Alpinia arctiflora

-Alpinia arctiflora is a plant in the ginger family (Zingiberaceae) endemic to Queensland.
+Alpinia arctiflora, commonly known as the pleated ginger, is a plant in the ginger family Zingiberaceae which is endemic to northeastern Queensland.

 Description

 Alpinia arctiflora is a rhizomatous herb, meaning that the stem takes the form of an underground rhizome with only the leafy shoots and flowers appearing above ground.
 It grows to around 3 m high, each shoot carrying a number of lanceolate leaves on short petioles, each about 50 cm long by 10 cm wide.
 The inflorescence is an erect terminal panicle about 20 cm long.

 The white flowers have a pale green to cream calyx about 20 mm long, a white corolla tube about 40 mm long, and a distinctive broad labellum, tinted with yellow in the centre, about 20 mm long and wide.

-The fruit is a somewhat cylindical dehiscent capsule to 80 × 20 mm long.
+The fruit is a somewhat cylindrical dehiscent capsule to 80 × 20 mm long.
 The calyx persists at the tip of the capsule, and it holds numerous black or brown seeds about 3 mm diameter.
 It is green at first, turning grey/brown at maturity.